couchbase-partners/test-drive-couchbase/2 - Key Value Document Storage.md

 # Lab 2 - Key/Value Document Storage

-This is the second lab for the Couchbase Azure Test Drive.
+This is the second lab for the Couchbase Test Drive.
 You need to have completed the [first lab (Couchbase basics)](1couchbasebasics.md) before starting this lab.

 ## Objective